wp-plugins/ninja-forms-recaptcha-field/readme.txt

  Adds reCAPTCHA field to Ninja Forms.

 == Description ==

+`Tough on bots, Easy on humans`

-Adds a "No CAPTCHA reCAPTCHA" field type to Ninja Forms form builder Forms with a "No CAPTCHA reCAPTCHA" will validate the field before successful submission.
+Adds a **Google reCAPTCHA** field type to Ninja Forms form builder.
+Forms with a **reCAPTCHA** will validate the field before successful submission.

+`How to use it?`

+* Upload the plugin to wp-content->plugins directory,
+* Activate it from wordpress dashboard,
+* Add the Site Key and Secret from Forms->ReCaptcha,
+* Edit Form and you will see Google ReCaptcha field under Template Fields

+`Have Suggestion/Feedback`

+ Please send me your feedback  <a href="http://amansaini.me/contact/">here</a> for any new features you want to see in next version of this plugin.I will be glad to receive feedback.

 == Installation ==
-* Upload the plugin to wp-content->plugins directory
+* Upload the plugin to wp-content->plugins directory,
-* Activate it from wordpress dashboard
+* Activate it from wordpress dashboard,
-* Add the Site Key and Secret from Forms->ReCaptcha
+* Add the Site Key and Secret from Forms->ReCaptcha,
 * Edit Form and you will see Google ReCaptcha field under Template Fields

 == Screenshots ==